aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 In a multi-account environment where Route53 Profiles and Private Hosted Zones are implemented, the DNS resolution of a new VPC Lattice service is updated or created as a new ALIAS record manually.
 However, when the amount of services scale, this task becomes challenging.
 This solution automates the update of the DNS configuration when a new VPC Lattice service is created.
 More information about the solution and its recommended architecture can be found in the implementation guidance (add link).

 ## Architecture overview
 Below is the architecture diagram workflow of the Amazon VPC Lattice automated DNS configuration in multi-account environment.
+The workflow is divided in 2 parts:
+- The **first part** (step 1) is executed only once, during the onboarding of the spoke accounts to the central account.
+- The **second part** (steps 2 & 3) is performed whenever a new VPC Lattice service is created.

 <div align="center">